opensearch-project/documentation-website/_data-prepper/common-use-cases/log-enrichment.md

 # Log enrichment with Data Prepper

-You can perform different types of log enrichment with Data Prepper, including the following:
+You can perform different types of log enrichment with Data Prepper, including:

 - Filtering
 - Extracting key-value pairs from strings